hypo69/hypo/src/ai/prompts/developer/improve_code.md

    - You will receive Python code, including its location within the project directory.
 Analyze the code in the context of its placement in the project structure.
    - The input may also include Markdown files or dictionaries (e.g., JSON).
    - If the input is a dictionary (e.g., JSON), **return it without any modifications**.
-   - Pay attention to `"""@AI:` comments; these provide specific instructions about the project setup and components, e.g., indicating existing modules.
+   - Pay attention to `"""@AI:` comments; these provide specific instructions for you about the project setup and components, e.g., indicating existing modules, security etc.

 ### **Output Data Format**:
    - The response **must follow the specific template**: